 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 In Lillooet, the chance of a wet day over the course of January is gradually decreasing, starting the month at 24% and ending it at 21%.

-Over the course of January in Lillooet, the chance of a day with only rain remains an essentially constant 8% throughout, the chance of a day with mixed snow and rain remains an essentially constant 6% throughout, and the chance of a day with only snow decreases from 11% to 7%.
+Over the course of January in Lillooet, the chance of a day with only rain increases from 8% to 10%, the chance of a day with mixed snow and rain remains an essentially constant 6% throughout, and the chance of a day with only snow decreases from 10% to 6%.

 Probability of Precipitation in January